BLOC-1 subunit 5

-Protein Muted homolog is a protein that in humans is encoded by the MUTED gene.
+BLOC-1 subunit 5 is a protein that in humans is encoded by the BLOC1S5 gene (previously MUTED).
+This protein is part of the Biogenesis of lysosomal organelles complex 1 (BLOC-1) which, as its name suggests, is involved in biogenesis of lysosome-related organelles (LROs) such as melanosomes and dense granules in platelets.

 Function

 This gene encodes a component of BLOC-1 (biogenesis of lysosome-related organelles complex 1).
 Components of this complex are involved in the biogenesis of organelles such as melanosomes and platelet-dense granules.
 A mouse model for Hermansky–Pudlak syndrome is mutated in the murine version of this gene.
 Some transcripts of the downstream gene TXNDC5 overlap this gene, but they do not contain an open reading frame for this gene.

 Interactions

 MUTED has been shown to interact with BLOC1S2, Dysbindin and PLDN.